 First we will go through the steps that you can follow in order to clear cache Safari on iPad through iOS Settings App.

-Step 1: Launch the settings app of your iPad through the home screen.
+Step 1: Launch the "Settings" app on your iPad through the home screen.

-Step 3: Scroll down to the bottom of right hand panel and tap on Advanced.
+Step 3: Scroll down to the bottom of right hand panel and tap on "Clear History and Website Dats".